Risks and Benefits of Starting a Real Estate Fund

 Look at All Sides

 Before you start a real estate fund, do your homework.
 Think about the property’s potential appreciation and income, the market’s performance, and the quality of investors you bring on board.
 Having a solid plan, one that is reflective of your risk tolerance, is key to your success.
+Make sure you understand everything that’s required of you as the fund sponsor, from managing accounting for your real estate fund to handling investor reporting.

 If you want to talk investment strategy with an expert, reach out to our James Moore advisors.
 Our real estate CPAs have years of experience working with real estate fund managers, sponsors and investors.
 They can help you make an investment plan that accounts for all potential risks and benefits.